Plenty of marketers and salespeople use “demand generation” and “lead generation” interchangeably.

-Demand generation is the bulk of all marketing.
-It’s bringing attention and awareness to your brand or product through various processes.
+Demand generation is the bulk of all B2B marketing.

 There’s no right or wrong way to pursue demand generation, but it may take some trial and error to find the most effective route for your business.

-It’s obvious to see why demand generation and lead generation are often confused for one another.
+It’s obvious to see why demand generation efforts and lead generation are often confused for one another.
 They both utilize similar methods such as content creation, and both rely on brand awareness.

-Well, if your goal is to maximize the effectiveness of your marketing strategy, then you’ll need to master both demand and lead generation.
+If your goal is to maximize the effectiveness of your marketing strategy, then you’ll need to master both demand and lead generation.

 It essentially plants a seed in their head, they may not do anything with the information at first, but eventually, they may use it.

-Demand generation is broad, though people may know about your brand, there’s no guarantee that they will actually pay for your services or product.
+Demand generation is broad; though people may know about your brand, there’s no guarantee that they will actually pay for your services or product.